Occupy Goes Home: The Occupy Movement and the Foreclosure Crisis

 Other sessions: The Heart of the Beast: How the Grassroots is Taking on Big Banking

-Nick Espinosa is an organizer who helped launch Occupy Minneapolis as well as Occupy Homes MN; his family is currently leading a campaign to save their home from foreclosure.
-He grew up in Northeast Minneapolis, the son of a single mother with three children who struggled to make ends meet.
-At age 15 Nick watched as his father, an Ecuadorian immigrant, was sudden deported, an experience that would shape his activism.
-His flair for the dramatic made national and international news after he started the “glitterbomb” trend by dumping glitter on Newt Gingrich for his anti-equality politics at a book signing in Minneapolis.
-He has appeared on Democracy Now!, RTTV, and Alternet to discuss the exciting Minnesota model for defending families from foreclosure and eviction.
+Nick helped launch the Occupy Homes movement and led a successful campaign to save his family’s home from foreclosure.
+At age 15 he watched as his father, an Ecuadorian immigrant, was suddenly deported, an experience that would shape his activism.
+He made international news after he started the “glitterbomb” trend by dumping glitter on Newt Gingrich for his anti-equality politics.

 Rachel Falcone is a NY-based multimedia producer, educator and cultural organizer.
 She is Co-Creator and Co-Director of the transmedia storytelling project Housing is a Human Right, which collaborates with communities, organizations and individuals to share stories of their ongoing experiences trying to obtain or maintain a place to call home.
 She is also a leader with Organizing for Occupation (O4O), a group which actualizes the human right to housing through direct action.
 Rachel has worked with EarSay, Inc., None On Record and the award-winning national oral history project StoryCorps.
 Her independent radio documentaries and multimedia have been broadcast internationally, and shared through interactive installations in partnership with The Laundromat Project, MoCADA, SUPERFRONT Gallery, Adriala Gallery, Chashama Studios, the New Museum, MAPP International Productions, Asian Arts Initiative, Occupy the Empty Space and NPN/VAN, among others.